kaosat-dev/Blenvy/docs/avian/readme.md

 </details>

 > [!TIP]
-> If you are not seeing this screen, you have probably clicked on the `Board` collection, and not on the item within it.
+> If you are not seeing this screen, you have probably clicked on the `With Empty` collection, and not on the item within it.

 As you can see, its dimensions are: